 Our son turned around with his pants still around his ankles and said ‘Why Dad?’
 As he did he stepped back into the pooh.

 ‘Sorry Dad.’
 As he stepped in it again.

-By this point pooh is now stuck firmly in the tread of both shoes and has somehow managed to smear the upper canvas and with each shuffling movement the pooh grid on the floor is widening.
+By this point pooh is now stuck firmly in the tread of both shoes and has somehow managed to smear the upper canvas of the shoe and with each shuffling movement the pooh grid on the floor is widening.

-Hubby is now trying to clean up the pooh with toilet paper and (I kid you not) using recently flushed water from the toilet is trying to clean the pooh off the tread of the shoe.
-He manages to remove the offending undies and get our sons pants back on limiting the pooh outbreak.
+Hubby is now trying to clean up the pooh with toilet paper and (I kid you not) using recently flushed water from the toilet he is trying to clean the pooh off the tread of the shoe!!
+He manages to remove the offending undies and get our son’s pants back on limiting the pooh outbreak.

 After quite a long period of time, I finally see Hubby and son coming towards me.
 Hubby’s coat and hoody are now wrapped around his waist, his face is flushed, he is shaking his head, he is sweating and he says to me ‘I’m tagging out’.
 He is holding the hand of my son who for some reason is not wearing any shoes or undies (hubby had just binned them).
 We walked silently to the car.

 Our eldest son has experience in this area as well.
 In fact he was nicknamed the Poopinator by Hubby after he projectile pooped on him as a baby.